 The total amount of agricultural cropland is currently around 49 million km2; of this, around 4 million km2 is used for rice paddies and other crops that do not require the soil to be tilled (FAOstat 2018).
 It is assumed that by 2100, all of the remaining 45 million km2 of cropland could be farmed with conservation tillage techniques.

 The main agricultural greenhouse gas emissions are nitrous oxide (N2O), which is produced from crop fertilizers, and methane (CH4), from ruminant animals and manure.
-There are a variety of methods that can be used to reduce the amounts of these gasses that are produced (EPA 2019).
-Reducing N2O concentrations in the atmosphere can be done through more efficient fertilization methods and CH4 can be reduced through methods like more efficient manure management, alternative livestock arrangements, and better feed (EPA 2019, Legesse 2015).
+There are a variety of methods that can be used to reduce the amounts of these gases that are produced (EPA 2019).
+Nitrous oxide emissions can be reduced through more efficient fertilization methods, and methane emissions can be reduced through methods such as more efficient manure management, alternative livestock arrangements, and changes in feed (EPA 2019, Legesse 2015).

-The building sector accounts for about 40% of total CO2 emissions (IEAa 2019), making it a very viable target for mitigation. mitigation strategies revolve around reducing emissions during building construction and operation, which includes the transition from incandescent lightbulbs to LEDs, and using more alternative, low-carbon fuels for heating and cooling in buildings.
+The building sector accounts for about 40% of total CO2 emissions (IEAa 2019), making it a very viable target for mitigation.
+Mitigation strategies revolve around reducing emissions during building construction and operation, which includes the transition from incandescent lightbulbs to LEDs, improving insulation and air-tightness, and using energy sources with low or no greenhouse gas emissions for heating and cooling in buildings.

 In this case, buildings are defined to be commercial and residential structures.
 The heating and cooling of buildings refer to space heating and space cooling.

 The construction and use of buildings represent a significant portion of global carbon emissions (GABC 2016).
 The total floor area of buildings worldwide can be projected to reach 665 billion m2 by 2100 (GABC 2017)--restricting this growth to 400 billion m2 is assumed to be reasonable.